Top Credit Cards for Bad Credit In Canada - Unsecured & Secured Credit Card Options

 Strategies To Get Credit Cards for Bad Credit

-We really recommend that you first try to get approved for an unsecured card.
-The application process is simpler, you won’t have the risk of losing your security deposit and you won’t tie up your money in a security deposit either.
+We really recommend that you first try for an unsecured card.
+The application process is simpler, you won’t risk losing your security deposit, and you won’t tie up your money in a security deposit.

-Don’t apply for every credit card under the sun – doing so will further lower your credit score.
-If you’re in bankruptcy, consumer proposal, just emerged or even on a debt repayment plan, an unsecured card specifically for bad credit might be the best alternative you have.
-If you’ve already been declined by the banks, it may be the only chance you have for an unsecured credit card.
+But don’t apply for every credit card under the sun – doing so will further lower your credit score.
+If you’re in bankruptcy, consumer proposal, or on a debt repayment plan, an unsecured card designated specifically for those with bad credit might be the only realistic unsecured card option you have.

-And remember, make all of your payments on time.
-In fact, you should set-up all your credit cards for pre-authorized payments, so you’re never late – The Golden Rule of responsible credit card usage!
+And, remember; make all of your payments on time.
+In fact, you should set-up all your credit cards for pre-authorized payments, so you’re never late!